Master of Strategic Communication (MSC) Program Requirements

 Westminster’s Master of Strategic Communication (MSC) program is designed to help you to become an expert communicator and leader in a superior learning environment, with features you won’t find anywhere else.The program has the following characteristics:

-- Competency-Based: students submit work with the understanding that they will revise and re-submit until projects meet specified "competencies," or professional-level standards.
-Students are encouraged through this model to continually improve until their work is client-ready.
+- Competency-based: Students submit work to understand that they will revise and re-submit until projects meet specified "competencies" or professional-level standards.
+Students are encouraged through this model to improve continually until their work is client-ready.

-- Low-Residency and Online: in addition to the one-day on-campus residencies that occur at the beginning of each of the five project sequences, students use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
-Most projects are submitted online, though interactions with faculty and peers may be through phone, videoconferencing, or asynchronously through email or online discussion boards.
+- Low-residency and online: In addition to the one-day on-campus residencies that occur at the beginning of each of the five project sequences, students use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
+Most projects are submitted online, through interactions with faculty and peers through videoconferencing, or asynchronously through email or online discussion boards.

-- Self-Directed Learning: while coaches and mentors guide students through the learning process, students are ultimately responsible for high quality and timely submissions.
-Some deadlines are enforced, but students have flexibility in terms of submissions, but at times may need to meet deadlines.
+- Self-directed learning: While coaches and mentors guide students through the learning process, students are ultimately responsible for high-quality and timely submissions.
+Students have flexibility in terms of submissions, but at times may need to meet deadlines.

-- International experience: Students travel internationally after completing the program to engage in projects that promote development of intercultural communication skills and applied knowledge in an international context.
+- International experience: Students travel internationally after completing the program to engage in projects that promote intercultural communication skills and applied knowledge in an international context.